genesis-community/blacksmith-genesis-kit/MANUAL.md

   Foundry instance (deployed by Genesis).
 Optionally takes the name of the CF environment to register with.

+  If the service broker is already registered, this will run update-service-broker instead.

 - `bosh` - Sets up a local alias for the Blacksmith (Internal) BOSH director, retrieves the X.509 CA Certificate and BOSH admin credentials, and authenticates to it.